 When you arrive at your new home, electric dryers simply require connecting the metal vent and plugging the dryer into a 220v outlet.
 It is a very good idea to clean any dryer ductwork that you can before installing the dryer to help prevent fires.

-You may find that plug on the dryer's cord does not match the 220v outlet.
+You may find that the plug on the dryer's cord does not match the 220v outlet.
 220v outlets can either accommodate three or four-pronged plugs.
 Don't panic if your dryer's plug doesn't match the outlet.
 It is much more simple to spend a few dollars and change the dryer cord than to change the outlet plug.

 Older homes typically have 3-prong outlets but the building codes were changed in 2000 to require 4-prong outlets.
 While these same codes prohibit changing a 4-prong to a 3-prong outlet, the code does allow changing the dryer's cord to match the existing outlet regardless of whether the cord is 3- or 4-prong.
 To change the cord, you must open the access panel on the back of a dryer with either a screwdriver or adjustable wrench.
 Remove the old cord by loosening the connection screws that hold the wires in place and disconnecting the ground wire.